paytunia/api-documentation/README.md

 ## Localization

 The relevant results and error messages will be localized to the language associated to the user, currently English and French are supported.

+## Datetime formats

+Datetime values will be returned as regular JSON format and Unix timestamps, the timestamps are suffixed with `_int`.

 ## Error handling